mewstar/Capstone_Project/README.md

 - [Setup](#setup)

 ## Data
-- `LITA Capstone Dataset CustomerData.csv`, ``: Contains the raw sales data used for the analysis (e.g., CSV files).
+- `LITA Capstone Dataset CustomerData.csv`, `LITA Capstone Dataset SalesData.csv`: Contains the raw sales and customer data used for the analysis.
 - `data/processed`: Contains cleaned and transformed data (processed using Excel).
 ## SQL Queries
 - **`LITAPROJECT_SQL.sql`**: SQL queries for analysing sales data for the retail store and customer data for the subscription service.